Erewhon: In popular culture

-C. S. Lewis alludes to Erewhon in his essay, "The Humanitarian Theory of Punishment."
+C. S. Lewis alludes to Erewhon in his essay "The Humanitarian Theory of Punishment".

 The movie The Day of the Dolphin (1973) features a boat named the Erewhon.

 "Erewhon" is the unofficial name US astronauts give Regan Station, a military space station in David Brin's novel Earth (1990).

 In 1994, a group of ex-Yugoslavian writers in Amsterdam, who had established the PEN centre of Yugoslav Writers in Exile, published a single issue of the literary journal Erewhon.

+Bruno Latour includes a quote from Erewhon in his 1994 chapter, "Where are the Missing Masses?"

-In the 1997 film Face/Off, FBI Agent Sean Archer, enters Erehwon Prison, a high-tech prison with severe punishment for any transgressions.
+In the 1997 film Face/Off, FBI Agent Sean Archer enters Erewhon Prison, a high-tech prison with severe punishment for any transgressions.

-In the graphic novel Bye Bye, Earth (2000), Belle's sword is called "Erehwon", and the story makes reference to the novel Erewhon.
+In the graphic novel Bye Bye, Earth (2000), Belle's sword is called "Erewhon", and the story makes reference to the novel Erewhon.

 New Zealand sound art organization, the Audio Foundation, published in 2012 an anthology edited by Bruce Russell named Erewhon Calling after Butler's novel.

 In "Smile", the second episode of the 2017 season of Doctor Who, the Doctor and Bill explore a spaceship named Erehwon.
 Despite the slightly different spelling, the episode writer Frank Cottrell-Boyce confirmed that this was a reference to Butler's novel.

 In the 2019 Ubisoft video game Tom Clancy's Ghost Recon Breakpoint, "Erewhon" is the name for the world's settler hideout and players' online hub.

 A copy of Erewhon figures prominently in the video for "A Barely Lit Path," the lead single from Oneohtrix Point Never's 2023 album Again.